Partner at Roses’ Taproom in Oakland, CA

 Upon opening, the wine presented quite green and pyrazine-heavy, but this integrated beautifully over the course of the decant.
 I was initially surprised and delighted at the freshness of the fruit profile- red plums, blackberry, red cherry and orange rind.
 Secondary flavors are here in spades and are the star of the wine in my opinion - black pepper, lavender, violet, bell pepper, and a touch of smoke.
 Complex and delicious.

 Whole clusters and a light touch do wonders to keep things fresh and lively on the palate.
 Medium bodied, tannins are very restrained for a CS, and acid is elevated.
 The tiniest bit of VA, which I love.
 With little experience with wines from LI this almost read more like a good natural cru Beaujolais or Loire Cab Franc.
-It’s balanced and drinkable, and I’ll certainly be getting some more when it makes its way back to CA this year. — 5 months ago
+It’s balanced and drinkable, and I’ll certainly be getting some more when it makes its way back to CA this year. — a year ago

 Nice biodynamic “baby Vosne” - slightly darker fruit profile and relatively generous tannins.
 The warm vintage contributes a ripeness to the fruit character, verging on slightly jammy, yet there is still wonderful acid and a lightness of body.
 The structure here will likely allow this to age gracefully for the next 5 years or so.
 Looking forward to revisiting.
 Paired on night one with spiced roasted coho salmon and night two with a green coconut vegetable curry.
-Did well both nights. — 6 months ago
+Did well both nights. — a year ago